Foreign Currency Leases

 Foreign Currency Translation Reserve (FCTR)

-When translating to presentation currency, a difference arises between the movements during the year (using average rates) and the closing balance (using closing rates).
+When translating to presentation currency, a difference arises primarily from translating income and expenses at transaction-date rates while assets and liabilities use the closing rate, and from retranslating opening net assets at a different closing rate.
 This difference is recognised in Other Comprehensive Income as part of the Foreign Currency Translation Reserve.

 Example: Translation to Presentation Currency